Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 ![scheduling](./img/using_rapise_with_spiratest_guide42.png)

-- **Automation Host** -- This needs to be set to the name of the automation host that will be running the automated test set.
+- **Automation Host** - the name of the automation host that will be running the automated test set.
-- **Planned Date** -- The date and time that you want the scenario to begin.
+- **Planned Date** - the date and time that you want the scenario to begin.
 Note that multiple test sets scheduled at the exact same time will be scheduled by Test Set ID order.
-- **Status** -- This needs to be set to **Not Started** for RapiseLauncher to pick up the scheduled test set.
+- **Status** - this needs to be set to **Not Started** for RapiseLauncher to pick up the scheduled test set.
 When you change the Planned Date, the status automatically switches back to **Not Started**.
-- **Type** -- This needs to be set to **Automated** for automated testing.
+- **Type** - this needs to be set to **Automated** for automated testing.

 ### Executing the Test Sets

 Once you have set the various test set fields (as described above), the RapiseLauncher instance running on the assigned automation host will periodically poll SpiraTest for new test sets.
-Once it retrieves the new test set, it will add it to its list of test sets to be execute.
+Once it retrieves the new test set, it will add it to its list of test sets to be executed.
 Once execution begins it will change the status of the test set to **In Progress**, and once test execution is done, the status of the test set will change to either **Completed** (the automation engine has been  launched and the test has completed) -- or **Blocked** (RapiseLauncher was not able to execute the automated test).

-If you want to immediately execute the test case on your local computer, instead of setting the **Automation Host**, **Status** and **Planned Date** fields, you can instead click the `Execute` icon on the test set itself.
+If you want to immediately execute the test case on your local computer, instead of setting the **Automation Host**, **Status** and **Planned Date** fields, you can click the `Execute` icon on the test set itself.
 This will cause RapiseLauncher on the local computer to immediately start executing the current test set.

 In either case, once all the test cases in the test set have been completed, the status of the test set will switch to **Completed** and the individual test cases in the set will display a status based on the results of the Rapise test:

-- **Passed** -- The Rapise automated test ran successfully and all the test conditions in the test script passed.
+- **Passed** - the Rapise automated test ran successfully and all the test conditions in the test script passed.
-- **Failed** -- The Rapise automated test ran successfully, but at least one test condition in the test script failed.
+- **Failed** - the Rapise automated test ran successfully, but at least one test condition in the test script failed.
-- **Blocked** -- The Rapise automated test did not run successfully.
+- **Blocked** - the Rapise automated test did not run successfully.

-If you receive the **Blocked** status for either the test set or the test cases you should open up the Windows Application Event Log on the computer running RapiseLauncher and look in the event log for error messages.
+If you receive the **Blocked** status for either the test set or the test cases you should look into the [test run](https://spiradoc.inflectra.com/Spira-User-Manual/Test-Run-Management/) details in SpiraTest to find out the reason.

+!!! note
-> **Note:** While the tests are executing you may see browser or application windows launch as Rapise executes the appropriate tests.
+    While the tests are executing you may see browser or application windows launch as Rapise executes the appropriate tests.

 Once the tests have completed, you can log back into SpiraTest and see the execution status of your test sets: